LeetLLM

 What happens after injection succeeds?Scoped credentials, sandbox, egress policy

-How is regression detected?Trace suite with ASR, FRR, and coverage
+How is regression detected?Trace suite with ASR uncertainty, FRR, coverage, and minimum support

 Can an incident be reconstructed?Retained source reference or redacted payload, model proposal, decision, approval, execution result, and documented retention policy

-You inherit an assistant that calls read_merchant_policy, inserts returned text into a prompt, and exposes issue_refund to the same model.
+You inherit an assistant that calls read_eval_summary, inserts returned text into a prompt, and exposes promote_model to the same model.

 text